Chennai-born engineering grad shares the #1 secret to landing a job working at Tesla

 “As a Project Engineer in the New Product Introduction (NPI) team, I’ll be working at Tesla to launch new products and implementing product changes, while developing and optimising manufacturing processes for Tesla’s innovative products,” she says.

-How did a girl from Chennai, India end up working thousands of kilometres away with one of the most sought-after companies today?
+How did a girl from Chennai, India end up working thousands of kilometres away with one of the most sought-after companies in the world today?

 working at tesla